THE COMPLETE MAGNIFICENT AMBERSONS

 ONE OF THE EXTENDED BALL SHOTS BEING REHEARSED AND THE RESULT.
 NOTICE THE BREAK AWAY WALLS.

-CRANE WITH MICHELL CAMERA USED TO FILM BALL SEQUENCE
+MICHELL CAMERA WITH CRANE SIMILIAR TO ONE USED TO FILM BALL AND OTHER SEQUENCES

 STANLEY CORTEZ CREDIT CARD FOR AND ON THE SET (STANDING IN THE MIDDLE) OF SELZNICK’S “SINCE YOU WENT AWAY”